Tractable Ridge Regression for Paired Comparisons: Pairwise Empirical Bayes

-In the following we use the Thurstone-Mosteller model, because it is mathematically more convenient than the Bradley-Terry model.
-Under the Thurstone-Mosteller model, the bivariate probabilities $p_{rs}$ have closed-form expressions by a well-known result sometimes referred to as the Theorem of Median Dichotomy \citep{Sheppard:98, Cox:02}.
-The probability of two successes for the common player $i$ is
+In the following we use the Thurstone-Mosteller model, because it is mathematically more convenient than the Bradley-Terry model and the two models give essentially equivalent fits as already noted in Section \ref{sect:intro}.
+Under the Thurstone-Mosteller model, the bivariate probabilities $p_{rs}(\lambda)$ have closed-form expressions, by a well-known result sometimes referred to as the Theorem of Median Dichotomy \citep{Sheppard:98, Cox:02}.
+The probability of two wins for the common item $i$ is

 where $\phi_2(u, v; \rho)$ is the density function of a bivariate standard normal variable with correlation $\rho$, and the Kendall rank correlation